No ads. No tracking. No data sold. Ever.

 PDF Threats You Can't See by Opening the File

 A PDF that opens and looks normal can still be malicious.
 The PDF specification is complex enough that attack vectors are buried in layers of structure that no viewer surfaces to the reader.
 Emotet used password-protected PDF lures to deliver macro-laced Word droppers.
 MuddyWater (Iranian APT) relied on PDF first-stage attachments throughout 2022–2024 campaigns against government targets.
 APT28 (Fancy Bear) distributed CVE-2015-2545 EPS-exploit PDFs in spear-phishing operations against NATO targets.
 More recently, QakBot and IcedID campaigns shifted entirely to PDF delivery after Microsoft disabled Office macros by default.
-These are the most common threat categories found in malicious PDFs:
+And beyond classic malware, a newer class of attack exploits the fact that a PDF can present different content to a human than to a parser or AI pipeline — no exploit code required.
+We measured how widespread this is across nearly 8,000 PDFs in our PDF security research (parser disagreement, V/AP divergence, reality drift, and AI-ingestion poisoning).
+These are the threat categories PQ PDF detects in malicious and deceptive PDFs:

 Malicious JavaScript